darktable-org/rawspeed/README.md

 int components_per_pixel = raw->getCpp();
 RawImageType type = raw->getDataType();
 bool is_cfa = r->isCFA;
-if (TRUE == is_cfa)
-  ColorFilterArray cfa = raw->cfa;
 ```

 Components per pixel indicates how many components are present per pixel.
 Common values are 1 on CFA images, and 3, found in some DNG images for instance.
+Do note, you cannot assume that an images is CFA just because it is 1 cpp - greyscale dng images from things like scanners can be saved like that.

 The RawImageType can be TYPE_USHORT16 (most common) which indicates unsigned 16 bit data or TYPE_FLOAT32 (found in some DNGs)